• Home»

 You will need this document to open a business bank account, sign contracts, obtain business licenses, and for other purposes.

-Compliance with State Law
+Makes Your LLC Compliant with State Law

 Each state requires formal documentation for the formation of an LLC.
 Without filing the Certificate of Organization, you’re operating illegally and could face penalties.

-How to File a Certificate of Organization
+How Do I File a Certificate of Organization?

 Step 1: Choose a Business Name